amygbui/HappyMe/docs/README.md

 [Heroku link](www.fakelinkhere.com)

 ## Minimum Viable Product

-A Yelp clone to help you find the best Happy Hours near you.
+HappyMe is a web application inspired by Yelp to help you find the best Happy Hours near you.
+HappyMe is built using Ruby on Rails and React/Redux.

 ### Features and Implementation
 1. Authentication